mmarkdown/mmark/syntax.md

 Note that callouts *in code blocks* are only detected if the renderer has been configured to look for them.
 The default mmark configuration is to detect them after `//` and `#` comment starters.
+See the `-comment` option for to change this.

 # Changes from version 1